shawnohare/conf-archive/README.md

 - Delete the spurious `~/.zshrc` file created by the iterm shell integration install.
 This is an unfortunate consequence of specifying a custom `ZDOTDIR` directory.
+- Remove any lines added automatically by installers such as nix, go, cargo.
+- Allow macos admin users to use sudo without passwords: `sudo visudo` and edit `%admin ALL=(ALL) ALL` to `%admin ALL=(ALL) NOPASSWD:ALL`.

 # Development